patel-zeel/ai_reviser/README.md

-# AI Text Improver with Diff
+# AI Text Reviser with Colorful Diff

 1. Clone the repository.
 1. Write your Groq API Key in `groq_api.txt` (This file is ignored by git so you are safeguarded against leaking your key).